 Chocolate makes most things better in my book, so let’s venture over there.
 Ever try a vegan brownie and hate it?
 Well, usually it’s because they’re too dry or hard.
 However, this recipe promises to transform that and delivers.
 The applesauce replaces the eggs, which helps to bind the brownies, and the vegetable oil keeps the brownies nice and moist.
 Get our Vegan Brownies recipe.

 If fall had a flavor, a spice cake would be it.
-Nutmeg, cinnamon, ginger, allspice, clove, pecans, brown sugar, and applesauce give the cake a moist spiced caramel flavor that is balanced by the icing of the gods— cream cheese..
-This savory option is perfect for people who like cakes that aren’t just sugar and icing.
+Nutmeg, cinnamon, ginger, allspice, clove, pecans, brown sugar, and applesauce give the cake a moist spiced caramel flavor that is balanced by the icing of the gods—cream cheese.
+This slightly more savory option is perfect for people who like cakes that aren’t just sugar and icing.
 Get the Autumn Spice Cake with Cream Cheese Frosting recipe.

 Now, I will die for nothing, but I would do a scandalous thing or two for a couple slices of this cake.
 The key to carrot cake is keeping it moist, so adding applesauce to the batter achieves just that.
 Couple it with carrot, pecan, coconut and, of course, cream cheese icing.
 Be wise (or naughty) and make one for yourself and one for sharing.
 Get the To Die For Carrot Cake recipe.

 When the holiday meal is just too much and you cannot imagine eating anything more, you can always have a sip of something, right?
 This guilty pleasure smoothie gives you all the creaminess of the cheesecake with notes of apple and cinnamon without overfilling you.
 Yay!
 You can indulge once more!
 Get the recipe.